-If the tail light is covered, you are less visible to traffic behind you, especially in the dark.
-Check that your baggage is fixed properly at regular intervals.
+If the tail light is covered, you are less visible to following traffic, especially in the dark.
+Check the way your baggage is fixed regularly.

 Danger of accidents Changed handling characteristics and longer stopping distance with excessive payload.

 Adapt your speed according to your payload.